 While the entire town is great for raising a family, there are two neighborhoods that stand out as particularly focusing on children.
 The first sits in the neighborhood behind Whole Foods off Los Gatos Boulevard and is affectionately called, the Manor.
 They say that you can’t live in the Manor without owning a mini-van.
 Sometimes, driving around there, I think it is true.
-Most of the streets are named after flowers, like Lavender, Orange Blossom, Oleander and such.
+Most of the streets are named after flowers, like Lavender, Orange Blossom, Oleander, and such.
 The terrain in this community is flat and the architecture is uniform with traditional ranch-style homes, for the most part with a sprinkling of newer two-story homes.
 Most of the kids in the Manor go to Blossom Hill Elementary.
-The school shares a spacious park with baseball diamonds, play areas, tennis courts and more.
-Weekends, Blossom Hill Park is teeming with activity.
-Typically, there will be at least one birthday party going on, a soccer came and a little league game all simultaneously.
+The school shares a spacious park with baseball diamonds, play areas, tennis courts, and more.
+On weekends, Blossom Hill Park is teeming with activity.
+Typically, there will be at least one birthday party going on, soccer came, and a little league game all simultaneously.